Deep Networks and the Multiple Manifold Problem: Introduction

 Data in many applications in machine learning and computer vision exhibit low-dimensional structure (\cref{fig:motivation_a}).
 Although deep neural networks achieve state-of-the-art performance on tasks in these areas, rigorous explanations for their performance remain elusive, in part due to the complex interaction between models, architectures, data, and algorithms in neural network training.
 There is a need for model problems that capture essential features of applications (such as low dimensionality), but are simple enough to admit rigorous end-to-end performance guarantees.
 In addition to helping to elucidate the mechanisms by which deep networks succeed, this approach has the potential to clarify the roles of various network properties and how these should reflect the properties of the data.

-These considerations lead us to formulate the \textit{multiple manifold problem} (\cref{fig:motivation_b}), a binary classification problem in which the classes are two disjoint submanifolds of the unit sphere $\Sph^{\adim -1}$, and the classifier is a deep fully-connected feedforward network of depth $L$ and width $n$ trained on $N$ i.i.d.\ samples from a distribution supported on the manifolds.
+These considerations lead us to formulate the \textit{multiple manifold problem} (\cref{fig:motivation_b}), a binary classification problem in which the classes are two disjoint submanifolds of the unit sphere $\Sph^{\adim -1}$, and the classifier is a deep fully-connected ReLU network of depth $L$ and width $n$ trained on $N$ i.i.d.\ samples from a distribution supported on the manifolds.
 The goal is to articulate conditions on the network architecture and number of samples under which the learned classifier \textit{provably separates the two manifolds}, guaranteeing perfect generalization to unseen data.
 The difficulty of an instance of the multiple manifold problem is controlled by the dimension of the manifolds $\mdim$, their separation $\msep$, and their curvature $\mcurv$, allowing us to study the constraints imposed by these intrinsic properties of the data on the settings of the neural network's architectural hyperparameters such that the two manifolds can be separated by training with a gradient-based method.

 Our main result is an analysis of the one-dimensional case of the multiple manifold problem, which reduces the analysis of the gradient descent dynamics to the construction of a \textit{certificate}---showing that a certain deterministic integral equation involving the network architecture and the structure of the data admits a solution of small norm.
-We construct such a certificate for the simple geometry in \cref{fig:circles}, guaranteeing generalization in this setting. \begin{theoreminformal}[informal] If $\mdim = 1$, one has: \begin{enumerate}[label=(\roman{*})] \item Suppose a certificate for $\manifold$ exists.
-Then if the network depth satisfies $L \gtsim \poly(\kappa,C_{\rho}, \log(\adim))$, the width satisfies $n \gtsim \poly(L,\log(L \adim))$, and the number of training samples satisfies $N \geq \poly(L)$, randomly-initialized gradient descent on $N$ i.i.d.\ samples rapidly learns a network that separates the two manifolds with overwhelming probability.
-The constants $C_{\rho}, \kappa$ depend only on the data density and the regularity of the manifolds. \item If $L \gtsim \msep\inv$, then a certificate exists for the configuration of $\manifold$ shown in \cref{fig:circles}. \end{enumerate} \end{theoreminformal}
+We construct such a certificate for the simple geometry in \cref{fig:circles}, guaranteeing generalization in this setting. \begin{theoreminformal}[informal] Let $\mdim = 1$.
+Suppose a certificate for $\manifold$ exists.
+Then if the network depth satisfies $L \geq \poly(\kappa,C_{\rho}, \log(\adim))$, the width satisfies $n \geq \poly(L,\log(L \adim))$, and the number of training samples satisfies $N \geq \poly(L)$, randomly-initialized gradient descent on $N$ i.i.d.\ samples rapidly learns a network that separates the two manifolds with overwhelming probability.
+The constants $C_{\rho}, \kappa$ depend only on the data density and the regularity of the manifolds.
+In addition, if $L \gtsim \msep\inv$, then a certificate exists for the configuration of $\manifold$ shown in \cref{fig:circles}. \end{theoreminformal}